Qijie-Sun/EmailSimplified/README.md

 # EmailSimplified
 This project is currently in early development.

-This program aims to create a simplified version of Gmail that shows more concise content and groups similar emails together using natural language processing.
+This program aims to create a simplified version of Gmail that shows more concise content and shows groups of similar emails using natural language processing.

 ## Features
-- Basic user login
+- User login
-- Email text extraction from gmail
+- Email text extraction from Gmail
+- Email category and number selection
 - Dropdowns for emails

 ## Requirements